journeyman33/k8s-resume-blog/content/post/readme.md

 What features are missing?

 Compared to AWS I am sure the list is long: networking and security features, the IAM service, CloudTrail, managed databases (Amazon RDS, DynamoDB), S3 storage.
-Plus the AWS SLA (Service level agreement) guarantees High Availablity and reliability for top-end enterpise production workloads.
+Plus the AWS SLA (Service level agreement) guarantees High Availability and reliability for top-end enterprise production workloads.
 AWS Lambda (serverless) ?

 > But, isn't Kubernetes ***the*** platform of the cloud?